 Discussion

 At the national scale, we found that disproportionate non-fire PM2.5 concentrations where Black people live are compounded by disparities in fire PM2.5, and more people of color live where both fire PM2.5 and non-fire PM2.5 concentrations are high.
 Some previous studies have investigated racial and ethnic disparities in wildland fire smoke exposure at the national level, although none of them comprehensively included the major racial and ethnic groups classified by the US Census investigated in this work.
-Fann et al. (2018)14 reported that Black and Native American people were overrepresented and that white people were underrepresented in areas with >75th percentile wildland fire PM2.5 estimated using CMAQ in the CONUS in 2008-2012.
+Fann et al. (2018)14 reported that Black and Native American people were overrepresented and that white people were underrepresented in areas with >75th percentile wildland fire PM2.5 estimated using CMAQ in the CONUS in 2008 to 2012.
 These results are consistent with this study, although Asian and Hispanic groups were not investigated by Fann et al. (2018).14 Burke et al. (2021)2 only reported a positive association between wildfire PM2.5 and percent white, which is directionally consistent with our results, but did not consider any other racial and ethnic groups.
 Vargo et al. (2023)15 identified a higher number of days with intense smoke in areas with a higher proportion of minority populations but did not characterize exposure for racial and ethnic groups at a more detailed level.
-One study of 2006 to 2020 wildfire PM2.5 in California identified higher exposure among Native Americans relative to the overall population,43, 44 and another identified elevated Black and Hispanic PM2.5 exposure in Los Angeles and San Francisco Bay during wildfire events in 2020.45 In summary, a higher burden of fire PM2.5 was consistently identified where Native American people live in the limited number of studies14, 43 considering their exposure, but results for other groups were not consistent.
-We identified higher PM2.5 concentrations where Black people live, consistent with Fann et al. (2018),1446 but these results were not reproduced in the sensitivity analysis using the Childs fire PM2.5.
+Studies of wildfire PM2.5 in California have identified higher exposure among Native Americans relative to the overall population,43, 44 and another identified elevated Black and Hispanic PM2.5 exposure in Los Angeles and San Francisco Bay during wildfire events in 2020.45 In summary, a higher burden of fire PM2.5 was consistently identified where Native American people live in the limited number of studies14, 43 considering their exposure, but results for other groups were not consistent.
+We identified higher fire PM2.5 concentrations where Black people live, consistent with Fann et al. (2018)14 for the CONUS and Johnson Gaither et al. (2019)46 in Georgia, but these results were not reproduced in the sensitivity analysis using the Childs fire PM2.5.
 This may be in part attributable to the lack of focus on prescribed fire in Childs (2022).33 In the CMAQ approach, wildland fire PM2.5 is modeled, including wildfire and prescribed fire.
 Childs fire PM2.5 focuses on predicting wildfire PM2.5, although it’s unclear how much prescribed fire is captured by the remotely sensed model inputs.
 Historically, the western US has had more wildfires and the southeastern US has had relatively more prescribed fire;47 and different sociodemographic patterns of exposure because of this regional PM2.5 difference are expected.
 Our results indicating higher relative burden of non-fire PM2.5 among people of color are generally consistent with those previously reported for white, Black, Hispanic, and Asian people.11-13